-The secret is out… nothing is new anymore, but that doesn’t have to stop you from approaching something with a fresh angle or a brand new perspective.
+The secret is out… nothing is new anymore, but that doesn’t have to stop you from approaching something with a fresh angle or a brand new perspective as a best way to promote your business.
 The ideas and resources listed for you below are meant to be a stepping stone to help you kick your advertising in the right direction with speed and focus.
 Don’t worry about one being better than the next, there is no such thing as a general concept.
 Instead, it is all about which of the methods pointed out in this article will serve you and your business the best.
-Have a look for yourself, check out some of the options linked for your convenience and then decide for yourself.
+Have a look for yourself, check out some of the options linked for your convenience to how to market your business and then decide for yourself.

 Pay Per Click Ads

 Let’s start off with paid advertising as it’s often times the more intimidating option of the group.
 There is an investment requirement of course, but thanks to the options of targeting you get to choose who sees your ads which gives the potential for healthy ROI’s in the long-term.
 With options such as:

 - Keyword targeting